 Overall for two days, our mighty Sebile AT Minnows tallied 7 bass over 4 pounds, 2 of them over 5 pounds, plus a few smaller bass (although we didn’t really figure out where the small bass were in these lakes), along with 2 perch, more than 10 pike and 5 zander.
 Not a lot, but I assure you that for the weather conditions we were dealt, it was not bad.
 We all gave it our best, as always when we are on the water!

-Now we just have to wait to hear your opinion about the new AT Minnow which will be officially released at EFTTEX, the annual European Fishing Tackle Trade Exposition (like ICAST except in Europe) in Vienna, Austria from June 14-16, 2013.
-And when the video we filmed is ready, I’ll be sure to share it with you with pleasure.
+Now we just have to wait to hear your opinion about the new AT Minnow which has been officially released in Europe – however there is no release date yet for the USA or elsewhere.
 It was so good to write once again for such wonderful readers.
 I hope you enjoyed our tale of bass fishing in scenic southern France, and I will write you soon.

 Latest posts by Roberto Martinez